BradleyChatha/jcli/README.md

 Instead of asking JCLI for just a string though, let's create an arg binder that will construct a `File` (from [std.stdio](https://dlang.org/library/std/stdio/file.html)) from the string, so our command doesn't have to do any file loading by itself.

-First, we need to create the arg binder.
+First, we need to create the arg binder:

 ```d
 // app.d still